-Applications until 15 July.
+Applications from 5 June until 15 July.
 The Howard Chapnick Grant was established to encourage and support leadership in fields ancillary to photojournalism, such as editing research, education and management.

-Applications until 7 July.
+Applications from 6 June until 7 July.
 Each year we hold an international photographic competition for young photographers who are either attending a full-time photographic course or are under 24.

-Application period to be announced.
+Applications from 1 July to 28 September.
 Created in 2009, by the Carmignac Gestion Foundation, Carmignac Gestion photojournalism Award invites documentary photographers and photojournalists from around the world to submit a long-term reportage on a particular theme.

 Applications accepted throughout the year.
 Each year Light Work invites 12-15 artists to participate in its residency program, including one artist co-sponsored by Autograph ABP and one artist in conjunction with the Urban Video Project (UVP).
 Artists selected for the residency program are invited to live in Syracuse for one month.